Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Main Result

 we have the following inequality for any $t\geq T$:

 \end{thm} The complete statement and proof are given in Appendix \ref{proof3}.
 We note that although a certain number of features are required to achieve the exponential convergence, the resulting rate does not depend on $M$.
-In contrast to this, when one considers the convergence rate of the loss function, its rate depends on $M$ in general \cite{rudi2017generalization, carratino2018learning, rahimi2009weighted, li2018toward}.
+In contrast to this, when one considers the convergence rate of the loss function, its rate depends on $M$ in general \citep{rudi2017generalization, carratino2018learning, rahimi2009weighted, li2018toward}.
 From this fact, we can show that random features can save computational cost in a relatively small classification error regime.
+A detailed discussion is presented later. \paragraph{Dependence of $\gamma$ and $\lambda$ on $T$} As we can see in the condition inequality on $T$, $\gamma$ adjusts the step size and consequently affects $T$, when the exponential convergence phase starts.
+Indeed, there is a trade-off relation in $T$, that is, the first part of $\max$ in the condition on $T$ is $O(1/\gamma)$ and the second part is $O(\gamma)$.\\ In addition, we note that when we apply non-averaged SGD, the dependence of $\lambda$ on $T$ is worse than our averaged SGD, although similar exponential convergence can be shown in such case.
+This comes from the fact that gradient averaging achieves better dependence on the strongly convex parameter.
+For further details, see \citet{nitanda2018stochastic, lacoste2012simpler}.\\

-A detailed discussion is presented below.
-As a corollary, we show a simplified result when learning with random Fourier features approximation of a Gaussian kernel and logistic loss, which can be obtained by setting $m(\delta)=\log((1+2\delta)/(1-2\delta))$ and $R=L=1$ in Theorem \ref{thm3} and applying Theorem \ref{thm2}.
+As a corollary, we show a simplified result when learning with random Fourier features approximation of a Gaussian kernel and logistic loss, which can be obtained by setting $m(\delta)=\log((1+2\delta)/(1-2\delta))$, $R=G=1$ and $L=1/4$ in Theorem \ref{thm3} and applying Theorem \ref{thm2}.
+In addition, we can specify a required $\lambda$ to achieve the convergence in this setting.
+The complete statement and proof are given in Appendix \ref{proof4}.